input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-04-differences.md

 In *cardano-sl* current time is obtained by querying a predefined set of NTP servers.
-Specifically, each node periodically queries NTP servers and calculates mean of results.
-Node stores last margin (difference between local time and global time) and last obtained global time.
-Node also stores last slot to ensure that slots are monotonic.
+Specifically, each node periodically queries NTP servers and calculates mean value of results.
+A node stores last margin (i.e. difference between local time and global time) and last obtained global time.
+A node also stores last slot to ensure that slots are monotonic.

 ## Coin Tossing and Verifiable Secret Sharing